 As I scrambled through the tightest corners gaining altitude, it became clear to me that this was different from the M3.
 The Beemer felt harder, firmer, more planted…but in a rather coarse way.
 The Alfa is just as nimble, equally adept but slightly more agile, changing direction without the Beemer’s raw aggression and with considerably more collective composure.

 The front aero splitter is active in that it lowers at speed to create additional downforce for faster cornering.
 I’d like to report that I felt the difference, but like I said, I was busy.

 So, what didn’t I like?

-Niggly nagglies include excessive road noise, but the set of Pirelli rubbers can take the blame for that.
-Thick A and B pillars render front and side visibility far from perfect and the indicators often refused to cancel out.
+Niggly nagglies include excessive road noise, but the set of Pirelli rubbers can take most of the blame for that.
+Thick A and B pillars render front and side visibility far from perfect and the indicators sometimes refused to cancel out.
 But these are small things and you soon get used to them.

 It is fortunate for the Giulia QV that it looks fantastic and drives brilliantly, because the interior is the sole reason it doesn’t receive a full five stars.
 Sure, there’s probably the most perfect driving position ever, plenty of space for passengers and their luggage and a plush, leather-clad interior.

-It’s just a pity that some of the switchgear feels Fiat-cheap and the non-touch infotainment unit a bit below par on a car that costs upwards of £60,000.
+It’s just a pity that some of the switchgear feels Fiat-cheap and the non-touch infotainment unit a bit low rent in a car that costs upwards of £60,000.